10 Financial Assistance Programs for Seniors

 1. Food Programs

-Even with rising food prices, many seniors eligible for food assistance don’t receive these benefits due to a lack of knowledge.
-There are multiple programs to help with nutrition, food costs, and even grocery stimulus such as:
+Even with rising food prices, many seniors who are eligible for food assistance don’t receive these benefits due to a lack of awareness.
+There are multiple programs to help with nutrition, food costs, and even grocery stimulus, as outlined below.

 Meals on Wheels delivers meals directly to seniors through local programs.
-The USDA also runs the Seniors Farmer Market Nutrition Program (SFMNP), which offers seniors locally-grown fresh produce.
+The USDA also runs the Senior Farmers Market Nutrition Program (SFMNP), which offers seniors locally grown fresh produce.

 The Emergency Food Assistance Program (TEFAP) distributes food through local organizations.
 Depending on availability, seniors can get access to nutritious options like milk, cheese, fresh produce, and meat.